 CoxHealth has a new pilot program called Save My Spot.
-The gist: patients can go online and choose a CoxHealth clinic, urgent care center, retail center or DirectConnect telemedicine setup and pick an appointment time.
+The gist: patients can go online and choose a CoxHealth urgent care center or retail clinic and pick an appointment time.
 It’s essentially a medical FastPass to skip the line—just show up for your appointment, and your time has already been saved for you.
 Essentially what this does is make things easier for all involved.
 Patients can come and go more quickly and of their own volition, and CoxHealth has a better understanding of when its patients will come in and what they need.

 Narcan is a sort of antidote used to combat heroin overdose.
 “If someone is unconscious from using something like heroin, they can use the spray to help them get out of this overdose to save their life,” Kaitlyn McConnell, the Media Relations Coordinator for CoxHealth, says.
 CoxHealth has led the charge in educating health care professionals on narcan as well as supplying narcan to school nurses and law enforcement.

 The Springfield–Greene County Health Department has offered services related to pre- and post-natal care and education for several years.
 But it found its message wasn’t being communicated as well as it could have.
 People did not have a clear idea of the services offered, so the department decided to simplify things.

 This is where The Nest, a collaboration with the Jordan Valley Community Health Center, comes in.